 Did you know that you can score a totally private camping spot perched on the banks of a wild river less than an hour from Portland, Maine?
 Not only that, but the campsite in question is really more like an awesome New England glamping site, and in our humble opinion, one of the best spots to get off the grid and go glamping in Maine.

 We’re so fortunate that Tentrr teamed up with Riverside Lavender Farm in Steep Falls, Maine to create a one-of-a-kind glamping experience that is totally private and unlike any overcrowded campground you’ll find in Maine, or anywhere else for that matter.

-Glamping in Maine during the summer months will allow you take full advantage of the Saco River — swimming, kayaking, boating, and fishing, but I could definitely envision this spectacular location for a fall getaway as well.
+Glamping in Maine during the summer months will allow you to take full advantage of the Saco River — swimming, kayaking, boating, and fishing, but I could definitely envision this spectacular location for a fall getaway as well.
 Here’s everything you need to know to embark on a sublime Maine glamping trip at Riverside Lavender Farm, courtesy of Tentrr.

 But First, What in the World is Tentrr?